pytchlang/pytch-tutorials/blue-invader/tutorial.md

 {{< commit import-random >}}

+This is very much like adding an extension in Scratch.

 And now we can ask for a random costume.
 Just like in Scratch, we can switch costume either by the costume's position in the costumes list, or by name.
 We'll choose the costume by position.